What are amino acids?

 Foods you can combine

-If different protein sources are eaten together, the amino acids that are too low in one product may be supplemented by the other product.
-Some well-known combinations are for example.
+If different protein sources are eaten together, it's possible that amino acids that are deficient in one product are supplemented by the other.
+Some common combinations include:.

-It is therefore advisable to alternate foods to obtain the right amino acids.
-Keep in mind that some foods score well in terms of protein content and less so in other areas.
-Nowadays it is easier and more beneficial for the body to buy a jar of essential amino acids and BCAA and eat healthy.
-This way you get the good of everything without too much of the disadvantage of, for example, some animal products.
+It's therefore advisable to vary your diet to ensure you get the right amino acids.
+Keep in mind, however, that some foods score well on protein content, while others score less so.
+These days, it's easier and more beneficial for the body to buy a jar of essential amino acids and BCAAs and eat healthily.
+This way, you get the benefits without too many of the drawbacks of, for example, some animal products.

 A little more about protein preparations

-If you really want to be sure that you are getting the right amino acids and in the right amount, there are a few supplements such as protein powders that are recommended.
+If you really want to be sure you're getting the right amino acids and in the right amounts, there are a few supplements like protein powders that are recommended.

-Whey hydrolyzate is a predigested milk protein with high absorption and a high bioavailability of 140.
-For athletes and people with an increased protein requirement, this protein is ideal for obtaining the right amino acids in high numbers.
+Whey hydrolysate is a pre-digested milk protein with high absorbability and a high bioavailability of 140.
+For athletes and people with increased protein needs, this protein is ideal for obtaining the right amino acids in high quantities.

-Pepto Pro is predigested casein protein that has been divided into peptides and these are even more absorbable, but the biological value is slightly lower than whey.
+Pepto Pro is predigested casein protein that has been divided into peptides and these are even better absorbable, but the biological value is slightly lower than Whey.

-Silverback Protein is a vegetable pea protein supplemented with extra essential amino acids so that it has just as good biological value as whey, but plant-based and without lactose.
+Silverback Protein is a plant-based pea protein supplemented with extra essential amino acids so that it has the same good biological value as Whey, but plant-based and lactose-free.

-Essential amino acid blend is a mix of amino acids to supplement the proteins from your diet without actually adding extra proteins.
-This option is especially useful if you think you are eating enough protein, but not the right amino acids.
-Some manufacturers also add glutamine and BCAA to the essential amino acids, which is our preference.
-You can also add it yourself (via food).
+Essential amino acid mix is a blend of amino acids to supplement the protein in your diet without actually adding any extra protein.
+This option is especially useful if you think you're eating enough protein but not the right amino acids.
+Some manufacturers also add glutamine and BCAAs to the essential amino acids, which we prefer.
+You can also add it yourself (through food).

 Attention to these essential amino acids

-Lysine, involved in concentration, the absorption of calcium, the growth of bone tissue, the build-up of collagen and support of the immune system, especially if you are sensitive to viral infections such as cold sores, it is important to have more than enough lysine in your diet.
+Lysine, involved in concentration, calcium absorption, bone tissue growth, collagen formation and support of the immune system, especially if you are sensitive to viral infections such as cold sores, it is important to have more than enough lysine in your diet. .

-Sources: fish, meat, egg, dairy such as cottage cheese, ricotta, yoghurt, avocado, nuts & seeds, legumes, crustaceans and shellfish, brewer's yeast, beans, wheat germ, legumes, bean sprouts.
+Sources: fish, meat, eggs, dairy products such as cottage cheese, ricotta, yoghurt, avocado, nuts & seeds, legumes, shellfish, brewer's yeast, beans, wheat germ, legumes, bean sprouts.

 Tryptophan, involved in resistance, stress management, good sleep, pain, constipation and depression.

-Sources: egg, bananas, milk, rice, cottage cheese, meat, oats, nuts, lentils, seeds, legumes.
+Sources: eggs, bananas, milk, rice, cottage cheese, meat, oats, nuts, lentils, seeds, legumes.

-Leucine, involved in growth/repair of muscle tissue, wound and bone healing, sugar metabolism.
+Leucine, involved in muscle tissue growth/repair, wound and bone healing, sugar metabolism.

-Sources: egg, rye, lima beans, almonds, cashews, dairy, rice, chickpeas, beef, chicken, fish, shellfish, whole wheat, almonds, cashews, lentils, beans.
+Sources: eggs, rye, lima beans, almonds, cashews, dairy, rice, chickpeas, beef, chicken, fish, shellfish, whole wheat, almonds, cashews, lentils, beans.

 Valine, growth and repair of muscle tissue, functioning of the nervous system, addictions and in people with a constant feeling of hunger.

-Sources: egg, brown rice, cottage cheese, meat, lima beans, mushrooms, almonds, cashews, peanuts, sesame seeds, lentils, mushrooms, soybeans.
+Sources: eggs, brown rice, cottage cheese, meat, lima beans, mushrooms, almonds, cashews, peanuts, sesame seeds, lentils, mushrooms, soybeans.

 Isoleucine, involved in the construction and growth of muscle tissue and energy production at the cellular level.

-Sources: egg, meat, dairy, shellfish, beans, rye, almonds, cashews, chickpeas, sunflower seeds.
+Sources: eggs, meat, dairy, shellfish, beans, rye, almonds, cashews, chickpeas, sunflower seeds.

-Methionine, involved in skin/hair/nail health, combating fat deposits in the body, liver detoxification, histamine breakdown and as an antioxidant.
+Methionine, involved in skin/hair/nail health, preventing fat deposits in the body, liver detoxification, histamine breakdown and as an antioxidant.

-Sources: egg, meat, sardines, eggs, oats, bean sprouts, germs, nuts, avocado, seeds, dairy products, fish, crustaceans and shellfish, wheat germ, oat flakes, nuts, sesame seeds, lentils, soy beans, avocado.
+Sources: eggs, meat, sardines, eggs, oats, bean sprouts, sprouts, nuts, avocado, seeds, dairy products, fish, shellfish, wheat germ, oat flakes, nuts, sesame seeds, lentils, soybeans, avocado.

-Threonine, involved in brain metabolism, digestion and production of collagen and tooth enamel.
+Threonine, involved in brain metabolism, digestion and the production of collagen and tooth enamel.

-Sources: egg, fish, meat, almonds, peanuts, beans, dairy products, meat, fish, crustaceans and shellfish, wheat germ, oat flakes, nuts, legumes.
+Sources: eggs, fish, meat, almonds, peanuts, beans, dairy products, meat, fish, shellfish, wheat germ, oat flakes, nuts, legumes.

-Phenylalanine, especially important for people with a lot of stress/pain/depression and are overweight.
+Phenylalanine, certainly important for people with a lot of stress/pain/depression and overweight.

 Sources: dairy products, meat, poultry, fish, shellfish, wheat germ, oat flakes, nuts, lentils, soybeans.